hwaseem04/Writer-Verification-Challenge-NCVPRIPG/README.md

 ## Model information
 - It is a two stage model.
 [CRAFT](https://github.com/clovaai/CRAFT-pytorch) is used to extract words from each images.
 Each word of writers are then paired appropriately (similar / dissimilar).
-- Each pair is tokenised, appended as a single token and passed into a vision transformer.
+- Each pair is tokenised, appended as a single token and passed into a `Vision transformer`.
 - Average pooling is finally applied on respective token outputs from encoder from which euclidean distance is calculated.
 Contrastive loss with a margin is used for training.

 ## Requirements